-Domain: E12 Production

-Range: E24 Physical Man-Made Thing

-Subproperty of: E11 Modification.
-P31 has modified (was modified by): E18 Physical Thing

-E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77

-Persistent Item

-Scope note: This property identifies the E24 Physical Man-Made Thing that came into existence as a result of an
+Domain: E12 Production Range: E24 Physical Man-Made Thing Subproperty of: E11 Modification.
+P31 has modified (was modified by): E18 Physical Thing E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: one to many, necessary, dependent (1,n:1,1) Scope note: This property identifies the E24 Physical Man-Made Thing that came into existence as a result of an E12 Production.

-E12 Production.

 The identity of an instance of E24 Physical Man-Made Thing is not defined by its matter, but by its existence as a subject of documentation.
 An E12 Production can result in the creation of multiple instances of E24 Physical Man-Made Thing.

-■ The building of Rome (E12) has produced The Colosseum (E22)
+• The building of Rome (E12) has produced The Colosseum (E22)